 FINAL WORD: A cool space, with lots of great vintage pieces and collectibles, Scavengers is a wonderful, if temporary, respite from the real world (especially on a hot afternoon.)

+where is it?
 349 Sydney Rd, Brunswick

 how do i get there?
 Tram no.19 to Coburg from Elizabeth St